f5devcentral/f5-agility-labs-sslviz/docs/class5/module4/lab3.rst

 Create a Service Chain
 --------------------------------------------------------------------------------

+With the **Inline L3** inspection service created, you will now create a service chain that contains the service.

 #.
 In the **SSL Orchestrator** menu, click on **Service Chains**.

 #.
 Click the **Start Creating** button to open the **Create Service Chain** panel.